kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/topics/prerequisites.md

 ### Create a Service Account

-To create and manager clusters, this infrastructure providers uses a service account to authenticate with GCP's APIs.
+To create and manage clusters, this infrastructure provider uses a service account to authenticate with GCP's APIs.

 From your cloud console, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) to create a new service account with `Editor` permissions.
 Afterwards, generate a JSON Key and store it somewhere safe.